Why Fileless Attacks Are the Next Big Cyber Threat

 ✅ Diskless execution ensures no forensic evidence, making post-attack investigations difficult.

-✅ EDR alone is not enough—businesses need Zero Trust Security, MDR services, and behavioural-based threat detection to stay protected.
+✅ EDR alone is not enough—Cyber Essentials Has Changed What UK Zero Trust Security, MDR services London, and behavioural-based threat detection to stay protected.

 Even with full EDR visibility and Windows Defender enabled, the attack was not flagged, proving that fileless threats require advanced security strategies beyond traditional defences.